Working Interactively with Utopia

 The Multiverse

 This class actually carries out the simulation run, i.e. running multiple so-called “universes” (independent simulations with different parameters).
-Upon completion, it provides the interface to an associated DataManager

 and PlotManager

 , which let you load the data and create plots, respectively.
-If you want to create a Multiverse

 object from your existing Model

-object, use the Model.create_mv
+object, use its create_mv()

 Note